Zamralik/validator/README.md

 - **container**<br />
 	Type `string`.<br />
 	CSS selector matching the root element on which the CSS classes will be toggled.
-	If missing or not found, will default to a common ancestor (for checkbox/radio inputs sharing a name), the closest label, the parent element, or the fields themselves.
 - **styles**
 	- **valid**<br />
 		Type `string`.<br />